-Although the M-92 Mantis is a starter sniper rifle, it's actually a great weapon for picking off individual enemies at a distance, as the high damage it deals can eliminate with a single headshot.
-However, because it's a bolt action rifle, there is a reloading delay after every shot which can cause issues when dealing with groups of foes.
+Although the M-92 Mantis is a starter sniper rifle, it's actually great when it comes to picking off individual enemies from a distance, as the high damage it deals can eliminate them with a single headshot.
+However, because it's a bolt action rifle, there is a noticeable reloading delay after every shot which can cause issues when dealing with groups of foes.

 M-29 Incisor (Available with included DLC)